 VAULT LOAD HISTORY REPORT

-Purpose of this report is allow user to see what has been loaded previously via Import Vault History function.
+This report allows the user to view what has been loaded previously via the Import Vault History function.
 That function primarily loads data into OptiVault, but it allows to load in a different format than what OptiVault stores.
-The records shown in this report are what was loaded before being converted to OptiVault data.
+The records shown in the below report were loaded before being converted to OptiVault data.